 Learn how to consistently build spaces of trust and collaboration with Compassion Skills Training where you will learn how to navigate challenging situations while not martyring yourself in the process.

 Instead of staying stuck in indecision or grinding through your to do list, with my coaching support, you’ll...

-→ take actions based in your integrity with more ease.
+→ take actions based in your integrity with more ease, and

 It saves you time and energy.

-While coaching inspiring leaders in our democracy, I’ve witnessed clients save themselves months and even years of overthinking and inaction.
+While coaching inspiring leaders in our democracy, I’ve witnessed clients save themselves months of overthinking and inaction.
 Coaching helps you flip the script and makes it possible to create big impacts while also not depleting your energy stores.

 You'll respond to urgency without feeling rushed.